 Professor Sonevytsky’s research focuses primarily on post-Soviet Ukraine, where she has investigated topics such as discourses of sovereignty and “wildness” in post-Soviet Ukrainian popular music, folklore revivals after state socialism, and the effects of the Chornobyl nuclear disaster on the revival of rural musical repertoires.
 In 2015, Smithsonian Folkways released “The Chornobyl Songs Project: Living Culture from a Lost World,” which she produced and developed in collaboration with Professor Yevhen Yefremov (Kyiv Academy of Music), the Yara Arts Group, and the Center for Traditional Music and Dance.
-Her first book, Wild Music: Sound and Sovereignty in Ukraine, is forthcoming on Wesleyan University Press.
+Her first book, Wild Music: Sound and Sovereignty in Ukraine, was published in the Music/Culture series of Wesleyan University Press in October 2019.

 A secondary area of interest is in critical organology, on the social life of musical instruments and how they inform the aesthetic and political choices musicians make.
 An emerging area of interest is in Soviet children’s music, a topic Sonevytsky will investigate further during her junior sabbatical, in the spring of 2019.

 Professor Sonevytsky received her Ph.D. in ethnomusicology from Columbia University in 2012.
 She has held postdoctoral fellowships at Harvard University, the University of Toronto, and Columbia.
 Before moving to Berkeley, she was an Assistant Professor at Bard College in Annandale-on-Hudson, NY from 2014-2018.

 A performer in many genres, Sonevytsky sings and has been known to play the accordion.
 For links to her publications and recordings, please visit www.mariasonevytsky.com